Alaska Labor Laws Guide

 - Workers employed under a voluntary written agreement addressing the trading of work shifts among employees, if employed by an air carrier, including employment as a customer service representative.

-Note: This is not a complete list of overtime rules exemptions.
+Note: The above isn’t a complete list of overtime rules exemptions.
 For more detailed information, please refer to AS 23.10.055 and AS 23.10.060.

 Alaska break laws